Dutch Oven Daddy

 • Get the Recipe

 • Easy Cleanup.
-This entire skillet breakfast hash cooks up in only one pot which means there are less dishes to clean up afterwards.
+This entire skillet breakfast hash cooks up in only one cast iron pan, which means fewer dishes to clean up afterwards.

 • Sweet and Savory.
 The combination of lightly sweet sweet potatoes with savory eggs, bacon, and seasonings is a true winner!

 • Versatile.
-This dish is so easy to change up which makes it great to customize to your tastes or to use up ingredients you have on hand.
+Also, this dish is easy to change up, making it great to customize to your tastes or to use up ingredients you have on hand.

 Love sweet potatoes?
-Try this chicken and sweet potatoes skillet next!
+Try this chicken and sweet potato skillet next!

 Ingredients

 • Bacon: Use uncured cut into 1" pieces.
-The fat that renders from the bacon will be used to saute the onions infusing them with so much savory and smoky flavors.
+The fat that renders from the bacon will be used to saute the onions, infusing them with savory and smoky flavors.

-• Onion: A must-have ingredient; they bring out all of those wonderful flavors from the sweetness of the sweet potatoes.
+• Onion: A must-have ingredient that brings out all of those wonderful flavors from the sweetness of the sweet potatoes.
 Feel free to use sweet, yellow, or white onion.

-• Sweet potato: This recipe uses cooked sweet potatoes to make the prep quick.
-You can bake or boil your sweet potatoes ahead of time or use leftover sweet potatoes to make this breakfast hash..
+• Sweet Potato: Because this recipe uses cooked sweet potatoes, the prep goes quickly.
+You can bake or boil your sweet potatoes ahead of time or use leftover sweet potatoes to make this breakfast hash.

 • Eggs: These add protein and help hold the entire dish together.
-Crack them into a bowl one at a time before adding them to your pan.
-This makes them much easier to add to the pan.
+First, crack them into a bowl one at a time before adding them to your pan.
+As a result, they are much easier to add to the skillet.

 • Brown Sugar: Add a bit of brown sugar to slightly sweeten up the dish.